statechannels/nitro-protocol/docs/adjudicator/force-move.md

   - `stateHashes[m-1]`
   - `challengerAddress`
   - `outcomeHash = hash(outcomes[m-1])`
-- Emit a ForceMove event
+- Emit a `ChallengeRegistered` event

 :::note
 The challenger needs to sign this data: